twavv/NarwhalApp/assets/copy/VoterID.md

 Michigan requires voters to show a form photo identification at the polls.
 Michigonians without a valid photo ID **can** still vote, after signing an affidavit attesting that they do not possess picture identification.

+**Note**: IDs do not need your address.

 ## Valid Identification